How is your travel budget being sabotaged?

 We spent a week in Maui, loving every moment of it, and we stayed on budget.
 And you can too!
 This isn't your ordinary Maui travel blog post!
 Follow along with our Maui vacation adventure.

-Rules, Regulations, Travel, and 3-1-1 Kits: Everything you need to know about mastering travel toiletry bags aka 3-1-1 kits.
+Updated for 2022!
+Rules, Regulations, and Travel: Everything you need to know about mastering travel toiletry 3-1-1 kits.

 Here's our original carry-on packing list!